Alexander Dovzhenko: Ukraine Trilogy

-His following "Ukraine Trilogy" (Zvenigora, Arsenal, and Earth), are his most well-known works in the West.
-The trilogy was produced by the All-Ukrainian Photo-Cinema Administration during the New Economic Policy(NEP) and the 'korenizatsiya'.
+Dovzhenko's following "Ukraine Trilogy" (Zvenigora, Arsenal, and Earth), are his most well-known works in the West.
+The trilogy was produced by the All-Ukrainian Photo-Cinema Administration during the New Economic Policy (NEP) and the korenizatsiya.
 These provided an interesting environment for the revival of Ukrainian culture in the Soviet Union.

+Zvenigora (Zvenyhora)

+The first film of the trilogy presents a historical panorama of Ukrainian history, showing a carnival-like sequence of various peoples and cultures inhabiting the country, from Scythian tribes to opryshky and the author's contemporaries, and putting in question the very concepts of time and space.
+At the same time, the film promotes typical Socialist realist topics of victory over the nature and defeat of the individuality by collectivism.

+Arsenal

-Arsenal was badly received by the communist authorities in Ukraine, who began harassing Dovzhenko - but, fortunately for him, Stalin watched it and liked it.
+Dovzhenko was said to have taken part in the suppression of the Kiev Arsenal Uprising in 1918 as a supporter of the Ukrainian People's Republic.
+Ten years later, in 1928, his eponymous movie showed a perspective on the event from the opposite side of the barricades, creating what is widely seen as a propaganda film.
+Arsenal was poorly received by the communist authorities in Ukraine, who began harassing Dovzhenko - but, fortunately for him, Stalin watched the film and liked it.

 Earth

 Dovzhenko's Earth has been praised as one of the greatest silent movies ever made.
 The British film director Karel Reisz was asked in 2002 by the British Film Institute to rank the greatest films ever made, and he put Earth second.
 The film portrayed collectivization in a positive light.
 Its plot revolved around a landowner's attempt to ruin a successful collective farm as it took delivery of its first tractor, though it opened with a long close-up of an elderly, dying man taking intense pleasure in the taste of an apple - a scene with no obvious political message, but with some aspect of autobiography.
 The film was panned by the Soviet authorities.
-The poet, Demyan Bedny, attacked its "defeatism" over three columns of the newspaper Izvestia, and Dovzhenko was forced to re-edit it.
+The poet, Demyan Bedny, attacked the film's "defeatism" over three columns of the newspaper Izvestia, and Dovzhenko was forced to re-edit it.

+The filming of the movie took only 9 months, with its premiere taking place on 8 April 1930, soon after Stalin's "Dizzy with Success" speech.
+However, only nine days later Soviet authorities ordered Earth to be removed from cinema schedules.
+Nevertheless, during the summer of the same year Dovzhenko embarked on a tour around Europe, demonstrating the film as part of a campaign advertising Soviet achievements abroad.
+Inside of the Soviet Union critics panned Earth for allegedly taking a pro-kulak position and lacking ideological clarity, and condemned its "biologism".
+One of the few positive evaluations of Dovzhenko's film was presented by Ukrainian author Mykola Bazhan.